clausehound/clausehound-blog/content/blog/when-to-say-no-the-right-of-first-refusal/index.md

 author: rajah@cobaltcounsel.com
 tags: ["Shareholder Agreement","Company Formation","Rajah","Articles of Incorporation","Canada (ON)","Canada (General)"]
 date: 2017-10-17 15:44:18
-description: "We are often asked about the right of first refusal clause (ROFR), and so we thought it would be useful to survey the features of a right of first refusal clause here.
+description: "This article discusses the right of first refusal clause (ROFR), often seen in the shareholders' agreements or directly in a company's articles of incorporation."

-For a business with shareholder..."
 ---

 We are often asked about the right of first refusal clause (ROFR), and so we thought it would be useful to survey the features of a right of first refusal clause here.